 Kennard is a tiny village located in the state of Nebraska.
 With a population of 373 people and just one neighborhood, Kennard is the 189th largest community in Nebraska.
-Much of the housing stock in Kennard was built prior to World War II, making it one of the older and more historic villages in the country.
+Kennard has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Kennard home prices are not only among the most expensive in Nebraska, but Kennard real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Kennard is generally considered to be a blue-collar town.
-47.44% of the Kennard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Kennard, you'll notice that it is more blue-collar than most other communities in America.
+47.44% of Kennard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kennard is a village of construction workers and builders, sales and office workers, and managers.
 There are especially a lot of people living in Kennard who work in office and administrative support (13.25%), business and financial occupations (12.82%), and sales jobs (7.27%).

 Because of many things, Kennard is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Kennard really has some of the features that families look for when choosing a good community to raise children.
 Is Kennard perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.